Royal Indian Navy mutiny: Lack of support

 The mutineers in the armed forces received no support from national political leaders and were themselves largely leaderless.

-Mahatma Gandhi condemned the riots and the ratings' revolt.
+Mahatma Gandhi condemned the revolt.
 His statement on 3 March 1946 criticized the strikers for revolting without the call of a "prepared revolutionary party" and without the "guidance and intervention" of "political leaders of their choice".
+He added: "If they mutinied for the freedom of India they were doubly wrong.
+They could not do so without a call from a prepared revolutionary party."
 He further criticized the local Indian National Congress leader Aruna Asaf Ali, who was one of the few prominent political leaders of the time to offer support for the mutineers, stating that she would rather unite Hindus and Muslims on the barricades than on the constitutional front.
 Gandhi's criticism also belies the submissions to the looming reality of Partition of India, having stated "If the union at the barricade is honest then there must be union also at the constitutional front."

 The Muslim League made similar criticisms of the mutiny, arguing that unrest amongst the sailors was not best expressed on the streets, however serious their grievances might be.
 Legitimacy could only, probably, be conferred by a recognised political leadership as the head of any kind of movement.
 Spontaneous and unregulated upsurges, as the RIN strikers were viewed, could only disrupt and, at worst, destroy consensus at the political level.
 This may be Gandhi's (and the Congress's) conclusions from the Quit India Movement in 1942 when central control quickly dissolved under the impact of suppression by the colonial authorities, and localised actions, including widespread acts of sabotage, continued well into 1943.
 It may have been the conclusion that the rapid emergence of militant mass demonstrations in support of the sailors would erode central political authority if and when transfer of power occurred.
 The Muslim League had observed passive support for the "Quit India" campaign among its supporters and, devoid of communal clashes despite the fact that it was opposed by the then collaborationist Muslim League.
 It is possible that the League also realised the likelihood of a destabilised authority as and when power was transferred.
 This certainly is reflected on the opinion of the sailors who participated in the strike.
 It has been concluded by later historians that the discomfiture of the mainstream political parties was because the public outpourings indicated their weakening hold over the masses at a time when they could show no success in reaching agreement with the British Indian government.